 Over the years, we’ve barely scratched the surface of dining options but we always give it a good nudge.
 My favourite thing on holidays – apart from the general relaxation stuff – is to not menu plan or cook.

 We tend to do a mix of self-catering, simple barbecues or picnics on the hill and a number of dinners out.
 This year, it was so, so good to see the Burleigh restaurant scene thriving and growing after the COVID onslaught of the summer before which shut down a lot of popular spots.

 I’m far from a Burleigh Heads expert – with each trip we find more things to do and enjoy – but below are my top 10 things to do in Burleigh Heads in case you’ve got this holiday destination on your next escape radar.

 What to do on a holiday at Burleigh Heads

 Picnic on the headland.
-It’s all kinds of magical to sit there watching the lights of the Gold Coast on a Friday afternoon with our friends while the kids played down on the sand and in the rock pools below.
-Barbecue or grab some prawns/fish and chips from James Street or Red Hot Cod.
+It’s all kinds of magical to sit there watching the lights of the Gold Coast on any afternoon with our friends.
+It’s something that the locals do on a regular basis.
+On our latest visit we were treated to a magical afternoon and evening.

 Eat out.
 You are definitely spoilt for choice when it comes to dining out at Burleigh.
 I’ve saved all our recent dining out faves HERE.